cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ### Form-Controls
 1. A user can currently enter a name consisting of only spaces (e.g., " ").
 To enforce stricter validation, consider using the `pattern` attribute to disallow whitespace-only or invalid name formats.

+2. There is a way to configure a <select> element so that no option is selected by default, allowing the user to make an explicit choice.